wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 ..drawio:: diagrams/branches.drawio

-In the above example, FeatureB was merged into FeatureA.
-This is what is called a merge.
+In the above example, Master was branched (or duplicated) into the branch Feature 1 and someone checked out the branch, creating a local copy.
+Then, someone committed (or uploaded) their changes, merging them into the branch Feature 1.
 You are "merging" the changes from one branch into another.

 Creating a Branch
 ^^^^^^^^^^^^^^^^^